 When an accusation of a sexual nature is made the consequences can be devastating not just for you but also for those around you.
 This is the case whether or not any Police investigation leads to a charge.
-As a result it is vital that you seek early advice and representation and make sure that one of our lawyers is with you if you are to be interviewed.
+As a result it is vital that you seek early advice and representation regarding accusations of sexual offences and make sure that one of our lawyers is with you if you are to be interviewed.

 Although there are various ways in which a sexual offence can be committed, any sexual offence will lead to serious consequences as your reputation could be permanently damaged.
 We can provide the experienced representation to minimise the risk to your reputation and of adverse publicity.

 At Cartwright King Solicitors, we take a non-judgemental approach to our client’s cases and acknowledge your right to legal representation.
 If you have been accused of committing a sexual offence of any kind, it is in your best interests to acquire professional legal advice at the earliest opportunity.
 We are available to support you throughout the entirety of the legal proceedings and will represent you in court if the need arises.

 Free Police Station advice and initial telephone consultation